History of the Jews in Ukraine: Polish-Lithuanian rule

+According to Lithuanian-Ruthenian law, Jews enjoyed administrative and legal autonomy and were organized into separate communities (kahals) and had own courts using Jewish law in their proceedings.
+Special mixed courts were created to solve disputes between Jews and non-Jews, and the Statutes of Lithuania introduced equal penalty for the murder of Jews and szlachta.
+At the same time, Jews were prohibited from using serf labour.
+Gradually, Jews in the Grand Duchy of Lithuania received the same rights as Jews in the Polish Kingdom.
+Jewish self-government was represented by the Vaad, which met annually to decide on important financial, cultural and religious questions.
+According to a 1565 report by Papal nuncio Giovanni Francesco Commendone, Jews in Ukrainian lands owned land, engaged in trade and worked as doctors, but their main activities were rent and gathering of taxes.
+Competition from Jews led to the decline in trading activities among Armenians, and many magnates and even kings were indebted to Jewish financiers.
+During the 16th century Jew Abram Rebychkovych served as chief treasurer of the Grand Duchy of Lithuania.

-The Jewish community became one of the largest and most important ethnic minority groups in the territory of Ukraine during the Commonwealth era.
+Founded in 1569, the Polish–Lithuanian Commonwealth became one of the most diverse countries in Europe.
+During the Commonwealth era, the Jewish community became one of the largest and most important ethnic minority groups in the territory of Ukraine.
 Jews constituted 3 to 5% of the entire population of the Commonwealth, but in cities their share reached up to 20%.
 Many Jews worked as traders, but some also managed the estates of noble landowners (szlachta), which made them especially unpopular among Ukrainian peasants.
-Unlike the rest of the population, Jews spoke their own language - Yiddish, and governed themselves through autonomous communities, whose leaders were elected in a democratic manner.
+Unlike the rest of the population, Jews spoke their own language – Yiddish, and governed themselves through autonomous communities, whose leaders were elected in a democratic manner.
 On the other hand, many elements of Jewish culture, such as folk beliefs, clothing and architecture (e.g. the construction technology of wooden synagogues) were shared with the Christian majority.
 The supreme representative organ of Jews in the Commonwealth, including Ukrainian lands, was the Council of Four Lands, which included members of Jewish communities from Greater Poland, Lesser Poland, Volhynia and Podolia.

-17-18th centuries
+17–18th centuries

-Khmelnytsky Uprising
+Cossack and haidamak uprisings

+By the 17th century, Jews inhabiting the lands of Ukraine engaged in gathering of taxes and served as intermediaries and arendators of noble estates.
+As a result, they were broadly perceived by the enserfed peasantry as agents of magnates, which led to popular anger being directed against both groups.
+Episodes of anti-Jewish violence by rebels were reported already during the Pavliuk uprising of 1637, but had a mostly local character.